 It’s not enough to just design your website for accessibility; your new content should also be accessible.
 It means you should do things like always entirely writing out acronyms and ensuring your links have unique and descriptive text.

-Writing in plain English is also a great way of ensuring your content reaches maximum people.
+Writing in plain English is also a great way of ensuring your content reaches the maximum number of people.
 Many people whose second language is English cannot understand complex language, acronyms, metaphors, and figures of speech.

 Use large buttons, controls, and links